 As you’ve probably seen firsthand, the trends of today might be ancient relics by tomorrow.
 If you want to last in the ecommerce fashion industry, it’s important to stay on top of evolving trends.

 Keep these tips in mind, and remember that they’re just the tip of the iceberg.
-The most strategic fashion and apparel retailers will be the ones who come out on top for years to come.
+The most strategic fashion and apparel brands will be the ones who come out on top for years to come.